imperialfarmer/computational_geometry/README.md

 Computational Geometry
 ====
-Collection some commonly-used algorithms in b-spline and NURBS
+Collection of some commonly-used algorithms in b-spline and NURBS
 ----

 ## 1. Cox De-Boor Algorithm: